-Somerset Academy Village Charter Middle School earned a school grade of "B" for this past year (2018-2019).
+Somerset Village Academy earned a school grade of "A" for this past year (2018-2019).
 Throughout the past charter term, the school has shown consistent growth since 2014-2015 when the school was a "D".
 With the results we had this past year, we will continue to utilize constant data disaggregation and progress monitoring in each classroom to ensure we are aware of any concerns which may arise.
+In addition, our students in grades K-2nd will continue to also be progress monitored using i-Ready throughout the year to ensure consistent learning gains are evident.